Frequently Asked Questions

 4. What is the policy regarding enrollment?

-- You must make an appointment with your advisor to receive the course call number and registration materials.
+- You must make an appointment with your Director to receive the course call number and registration materials.
 Failure to register in a course will result in ineligibility from all future services of Cooperative Education.

 - Positions found through the PlacePro database can only be used to complete a co-op course.

-- The employers we work with have agreed to hire co-op students, so if you do accept a position and fail to register for a co-op course, your advisor will notify the employing organization and request your dismissal.
+- The employers we work with have agreed to hire co-op students, so if you do accept a position and fail to register for a co-op course, your Director will notify the employing organization and request your dismissal.